- Solar PV has 300 times more waste than nuclear power!

-- Middle-class welfare funded by the poor
+- Cheaper than grid, or middle-class welfare funded by the poor?

 - But what about Germany’s solar?